Revocable Living Trusts

 How does a revocable living trust provide privacy to my family?

-A revocable living trust will provide privacy to your family because it will be a private document.
+A revocable living trust provides privacy to your family because its a private document.
 Only those allowed either by the trust agreement or by law can access the trust’s details.

-More important, your family will not have to send the trust agreement to the Register of Wills to open an estate.
-Therefore, it will not become a public record like a last will and testament at the time of your death.
+More important, your family does not have to send the trust agreement to the Register of Wills to open an estate.
+Therefore, the document does not become a public record like a last will and testament at the time of your death.

-What are the disadvantages of a revocable trust?
+What are the disadvantages of a revocable living trust?

-There are many advantages to having a revocable trust, such as flexibility and the ability to change it if desire, but there are some drawbacks to consider.
-First, there will be no income or estate tax benefits compared to just continuing to own the assets in your name.
-Since you keep your access to the assets, it will not provide the same level of protection against potential creditors as an irrevocable trust.
-Finally, setting up and maintaining a revocable trust can be expensive and time-consuming.
+There are many advantages to having a revocable living trust, such as flexibility and the ability to change it if desire, but there are some drawbacks to consider.
+First, there are no income or estate tax benefits compared to just continuing to own the assets in your name.
+As the grantor, the IRS treats you as having kept ownership of the property and you’ll pay taxes as usual.
+The good news is that estate taxes are rarely an issue for families nowadays and your family receives the huge benefit of a stepped up basis on trust assets for income tax purposes.
+Since you keep your access to the assets, it does not provide the same level of protection against potential creditors as an irrevocable trust.
+Finally, setting up and maintaining a revocable living trust can be expensive and time-consuming.

 Some disadvantages definitely exist.
-Any honest estate planning attorney will share that information and alternatives, even if cheaper.
+The best estates and trusts lawyers share that information and alternatives, even if cheaper.

-Who owns the property in a revocable trust?
+Who owns the property in a revocable living trust?

-If you contribute property to a revocable trust, the trust is the owner of the property for legal purposes.
+If you contribute property to a revocable living trust, it is the owner of the property for legal purposes.
 This does not mean that you cannot lose control of the property.
-As a revocable trust, you can name yourself as the initial trustee and keep rights as the settlor to withdraw property from the trust.
+As a revocable living trust, you can name yourself as the initial trustee and keep rights as the settlor to withdraw property from it.

 How is a living trust different from a will?